jucasoliveira/pr_review/content/s01_e06_02_04_2024/03-how-it-was-discovered.md

+# Gihub code heist

+Not long ago I was reading on twitter ( I really need to find the source to confirm its true) some researchers presented a paper, highlinging that, in other to add backdoors into a open source project, they would nee to create different Pull requests, adding bit by bit, their backdoor, so no one will notice the problem.

+# How it was discovered

 This backdoor were discovered on Friday, March 29th , when Andres Freun posted some odd symptons around liblzma
 ![liblzma](https://cdn-images-1.medium.com/max/800/1*-2m1Vu4AGfhfVivMqi25Kw.png)
 And to be fair: the backdoor is NOT in the upstream source of build-to-host, nor is build-to-host used by xz in git , meaning is not on the repository itself.
 However, it is present in the tarballs released upstream, except for the "source code" links.